 Financial support, including statutory sick pay

-Some employees may also be eligible for a one-off payment of £500 under the Test and Trace Support Payment scheme, which will continue into the summer, and will be expanded to cover parents who are unable to work because they are caring for a child.
+To support them during self-isolation, some employees may also be eligible for a one-off payment of £500 under the Test and Trace Support Payment scheme.
+This scheme will continue until 31 March , and covers parents and guardians during a child or young person’s self-isolation period.

 Employers should be explicit in their communication with workers of the level of support that their business can offer to people unable to work because they are sick or asked to isolate.